apache/couchdb/src/docs/src/api/server/authn.rst

 client can use for the next few requests to CouchDB.
 Tokens are valid until a timeout.
 When CouchDB sees a valid token in a subsequent request, it will authenticate the user by this token without requesting the password again.
-By default, cookies are valid for 10 minutes, but it's adjustable via :config:option:`timeout
+By default, cookies are valid for 10 minutes, but it's :config:option:`adjustable
 <chttpd_auth/timeout>`.
 Also it's possible to make cookies
 :config:option:`persistent <chttpd_auth/allow_persistent_cookies>`.